Friday, May 29, 2026

 Kalshi said it “has robust market integrity provisions required by our status as a federally licensed financial exchange” and is “currently reviewing and addressing” all of the NCAA’s requests.

 The letter comes less than two weeks after Kalshi—and its primary competitor, Polymarket—secured multiyear agreements as “official prediction markets partners” of the NHL, gaining access to proprietary data and the right to use NHL logos.
-Kalshi also has a deal with Pro Padel League, but has yet to gain support from other top pro leagues like the NBA, NFL, and MLB.
+Kalshi also has a deal with Pro Padel League, but it has yet to gain support from other top pro leagues like the NBA, NFL, and MLB.

-A source familiar with the NFL’s thinking tells FOS the league “is not considering these partnerships.”
+A source familiar with the NFL’s thinking tells Front Office Sports the league “is not considering these partnerships.”
 In August, the NFL expressed concern about the lack of regulatory requirements for prediction markets when compared to legalized sports betting.
 Under NFL policy, players and league personnel cannot currently trade on NFL games on platforms like Kalshi and Polymarket, although they are allowed to trade on non-NFL events as long as they aren’t doing it while at work.
 That’s the same as the league’s sports betting policy.

 The NFL and MLB declined to comment Tuesday, and a representative for the NBA did not immediately respond to a request for comment.